TheKevJames/packtex/README.rst

 And coming soon:
 * `packtex search` == search for packages on CTAN
+* `packtex freeze` == freeze all package details to be exported into a requirements file
 * `packtex install -r` == install all packages from a requirements file